Gilgamech/website/www/Gillogisms.md

 1. Equinimius - 2021
 1. ESG sucks because it doesn't make money.
 ESG that makes money - that's just good business, not ESG. - 2023
 1. Esteban Pescayuda - 2023
-1. Even if you're married, you still need to get consent every time. - 2018
+1. Even if you're married, you still need to get consent every time. - 2018 - How enthusiastic does the consent have to be?
+Does a contract need to be signed beforehand, along with full enthusiasm?
+Or is everything fair game until a safe word is used? - 2024
 1. Event-driven story - World events are ongoing and characters exist among them.
 1. Everyone is a different person with other people (is that true?) and some people like who they are around others more than they like who they are alone.
 Others like their alone self more than their companion self.
 There are things you do when you are alone that you'd never do around another human.
 Specific companions may allow a person to be their alone self while with the other person, which may be liberating or suffocating, depending on the previous preferences.
 And some people like who they are, when they are around you.
 When guys want to 'get away from the women' and 'hang out with the guys' what we want to get away from is how we act and feel around women.
 1. Everyone is looking for validation - in what way does this person want to be validated?